Are you a night owl too like many others these days? We will surely help you out.

-Other variables that should also be studied are impact on blood pressure, weight gain and chances of developing metabolic syndrome.
-This study also suggested that if you are devoid of sleep and eat late night, then it badly affects your metabolism, causing metabolic syndrome.
+Other variables that should also be studied are an impact on blood pressure, weight gain and chances of developing metabolic syndrome.
+This study also suggested that if you are devoid of sleep and eat late at night, then it badly affects your metabolism, causing metabolic syndrome.

-Metabolic syndrome is marked by increase in blood pressure and cholesterol, and it raises the risk of stroke and heart disease.
+Metabolic syndrome is marked by an increase in blood pressure and cholesterol, and it raises the risk of stroke and heart disease.
 Staying up late has a negative impact on circadian rhythms, which eventually affects the functioning of adrenal glands and disturbs the release and timing of cortisol, a hormone that determines blood pressure.

-If you get adequate amount of sleep, even if you have gone to bed late night but then woke up late in the morning to complete your 7-8 hours of sleep, you will be fine.
+If you get an adequate amount of sleep, even if you have gone to bed late at night but then woke up late in the morning to complete your 7-8 hours of sleep, you will be fine.
 It is actually a problem if you stay up late and wake up early in the morning, getting less than 6 hours of sleep.
 This may put you at risk of metabolic syndrome and other related health conditions.

 You must also maintain your schedule.
-This means, if you are going to sleep late night and waking up later next morning; keep up with the routine.
+This means if you are going to sleep late at night and waking up later next morning; keep up with the routine.
 If you are inconsistent as far as times of sleeping and waking up are concerned, it can damage your body by disturbing circadian rhythms.